Sushmita-Ghosh/javascript_interview_practice/README.md

 <br>
 Throlling is a mechanism to limit the execution of a even handler function.

-<b>For example :</b> Search Box - in application - here the number of calls to the api are limited by applying a delay so we can reduce the overhead on the server, and limit the number of api calls  to the server.
+<b>For example :</b> Say on scroll we are triggering an event which calls an Api( so it is an expensive function) - we can limit the calls of the event by using throllling function.

 ### Code :